Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
   - Ólafur and Leonard are taking the UI Layer
-    - one of the group members were sick but they did work at home, the UI layer is in process.
+    - Leonard was sick but he did some work at home, the UI layer is in process.
-    - continuing with the UI layer, They finished the contractorUI
+    - continuing with the UI layer, we finished the contractorUI
   - Pedro and Iðunn are taking the Logic Layer
     - today we finished our Employees Logic Layer.
 It took some time to finish it and we needed some help to understand it much better.
     - We havent tested our connections but we will do that tomorrow.